|

 in the backup vocals... we were having a lot of fun

-doing the,.
+doing this.
 One thing led to another...
 Mo broke out his

 Elk's horn and put the final touch on the end of the